We entered Colonial Williamsburg once again via the Capitol entrance, arriving there at 8:45AM.

 Leaving the Capitol we walked down Duke of Gloucester Street, stopping at several places along the way.

-We made a brief stop at the Pasteur & Galt Apothecary Shop.
+We made a brief stop at an Apothecary Shop.

 Our next stop was at the Printing Office.
 We were fascinated as we watched a pressman add print to sheets of blank paper.

 From the Printing Office we walked across Duke of Gloucester Street to the Blacksmith Shop.
 Skilled smiths produce tools, nails, fireplace tools and household furnishings that can be seen throughout Colonial Williamsburg.

 Continuing our walk down Duke of Gloucester Street our next stop was at the Magazine, in which a cache of arms and ammunition are on display.

 The last place that we visited in Colonial Williamsburg was the Governor’s Palace.